sholtomaud/robo/README.md

 **Debugging**

 Run `npm run debug`, to run in debugging mode.

-## Mission
-Create a CLI application that can read in commands

 ## Requirements
 - [x] The first valid command to the robot is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE